Will you get the phone call or will your competitor?

 In reality, it doesn’t matter whether other companies can make the same claim, but who makes it first and loudest is the one that gets the bragging rights.
 You must market your company, and shout about your differentiation or uniqueness.
 If you aren’t marketing it you won’t grow, (and probably will shrink or go out of business) and failure to properly market your company is like winking in the dark, because you may know what you’re doing, but nobody else does.

 Building and solidifying a strong brand position isn’t that easy and most contractors need help doing it.

 Developing a winning brand position involve several key ingredients.
-I’ve said many times that you must know your client’s issues, pains, challenges, frustrations and concerns.
-Without knowing these, you have no way of creating a strong position, and less likelihood that you will create raving fans.
+I’ve said many times that you must know your client’s issues, pains, challenges, frustrations, and concerns.
+Without knowing these, you have no way of creating a strong position, and less likely that you will create raving fans.

 Learn what customers consider painful about your particular service or industry and take a position countering it.
 Find out what scares customers most about calling a company like yours!
 Is it showing up late?
 Is it the risk of open-ended pricing?
 It is how the technician will treat your property?
 Is it a contractor taking advantage of a homeowner’s lack of knowledge about your products or services?

 Associate your company with a social cause.
 A contractor in Northwest Indiana operates pink trucks with the Susan G. Komen logo.
 He donates a percentage of his net profit for that truck to the Susan G. Komen foundation and positions his company as the contractor supporting a breast cancer cure.
 Another of my clients has a mascot dog named Barkley that is featured in programs to support the Humane Society and other similar animal rights causes.
 Charities could range from school charities to feeding the homeless.
 Green causes may revolve around energy or water conservation programs or wild river charities.
 You can even build a position as a company that only installs products made in America.